RachelAbaniwo/raindrops/README.md

 A program that converts a number to a string, the contents of which depends on the number’s prime factors.
 ## 2 Getting Started
 Clone or download from the Clone/Download
-If the clone option is selected, in the directory of choice, paste the url given just beside the clone/download button.
+If the clone option is selected, in the directory of choice, paste the url: https://github.com/RachelAbaniwo/raindrops.git given after clicking the clone/download button

 If Download option is selected, the raindrops zip folder is downloaded to the local system.